Poncho More Info

 Rebecca is wearing a Lynx Pattern Poncho with Duff border and Alex is wearing Drab with Drab border.
 One size Poncho fits all.
 Rebecca is 5’3” (160 cm) tall and Alex is 6’1” (185 cm).

 PURPOSE: Another very versatile piece.
 It can provide protection in pretty serious weather and outdoor activity.
 But the Poncho will also be appropriate for city wear and social events.

 One of the things we really like about a Poncho is that it offers such versatility ... a large man and a small woman can wear the same poncho.
-(Or a man can fit a large dog inside the Poncho with him.)
+(Or a woman can fit a large dog inside the Poncho with her.)
 And because of the generally loose fit, a wide variety of base layers is possible.

 Features of the WeatherWool Poncho:

 - A bottom border of of our FullWeight Fabric to improve the drape and the balance.
 The Drab Ponchos have a Drab border; Duff border on Lynx Ponchos; Duff border on Duff Ponchos

 - About 45 inches (114 cm) wide and about 69 inches (175 cm) long in total